- Application Questions

 Q: When is orientation?

-Pirate Adventure orientation for first-year students is held in June.
-Transfer orientation or Transfer Day is held in August.
+Pirate Adventure orientation for first-year students is held in late June.
+Transfer orientation is held in late August.
 The specific dates for your orientation can be found in your admission letter.
 Once you pay your tuition deposit you will receive a username and password to logon to PirateNet.
-Once you logon to PirateNet, you can confirm your attendance to orientation.
+Once you logon to PirateNet, you can confirm your attendance at orientation.

 Q: Do I need to buy a laptop?